Joaquín Sorolla y Bastida

 Joaquin Sorolla y Bastida (1863 1923) was one of history's most brilliant artists and yet despite his exhibitions attracting vast attendances his stunning oil paintings are still not widely known outside Spain.

 My name is Iain Vellacott.
 I am a professional artist living and working in the south west of France.
+I have set up this website in conjunction with my son, Edward, who, as well as being fluent in Spanish, is also developing related aspects such as the Twitter feed and a forthcoming gifts page.

 25 years ago my wife took me to the Sorolla Museum in Madrid to introduce me to the paintings of the Spanish artist Joaquin Sorolla with whom I share a birthday (27th February).